-Back in 2016, more than 11 million documents in total of the so-called “Panama Leaks” were leaked by an anonymous source at Panamanian law firm Mossack Fonseca.
+Back in 2016, more than 11 million documents were leaked by an anonymous source at Panamanian law firm Mossack Fonseca in the so-called “Panama Leaks.”
 Then-UK prime minister David Cameron and Russia chief Vladimir Putin were among the names linked with the registration of assets under foreign ownership. to thwart the taxman.

 This month, it’s been the “Paradise Papers” – another 13-plus million documents released by the law firm Appleby to the same newspaper as before, Suddeutsche Zeitung.

 The range of those caught in the net is arguably even wider this time: Britain’s royal family, F1 star Lewis Hamilton and Facebook are among the notables to have questions raised as to their methods of investment and asset ownership.

 So is what these people have been doing legal?
 Well, that’s the question that attracts all the controversy.
 Because there’s a fine line between tax evasion and tax avoidance.

 Tax evasion vs. tax avoidance: the fine line?

 A distinction is sometimes made between the “evasion” and “avoidance” of tax that lies at the heart of the tax haven situation.
 Although just yesterday the Guardian newspaper was using the term “tax avoidance” to describe illegality, rather than the more commonly-accepted term “tax evasion”.

 Tax ‘evasion” is out-and-out illegal.
 In the UK, it basically means not declaring to Her Majesty’s Revenue and Customs earnings through either a job or returns from a company or asset that should be declared as part of your overall tax position.